IQSS/datafest/02_Github_Desktop.md

 ### Creating a Folder/Repository

 There are a number of different ways to add files/folders for GitKraken to track.
-For this lesson, click on the folder icon at the top left.
-This will allow you to Open an existing repository, Clone a repository that you or someone else has created, or Init (create) a new repository.
-We will do the latter.
+For this lesson, click on the folder icon at the top left corner.
+This will allow you to either *Open* an existing repository, or *Clone* a repository that you or someone else has created, or *Init* (initialize/create) a new repository.
+Today, we will be initializing a repository.

 Click on Init, and then GitHub.com, so that we can create a repository that we will keep locally, as well at a remote location as a backup or perhaps for sharing: